timelessco/js-bottomsheet/README.md

 ### closeOnOverlayClick

-An option to keep the bottomsheet open or close it on overlay click.
+An option to keep the bottomsheet open, or close it on overlay click.

 > Type: boolean